Simulate a superposition of images with vmap

 structural_ensemble = cxs.SingleStructureEnsemble(potential, pose)

-# ... and finally the scattering theory and return
+# ... and finally the scattering theory and the imaging pipeline

 theory = cxs.WeakPhaseScatteringTheory(